Master of Arts in Disability Studies

 Admissions Criteria

-Applicants must possess a bachelor’s degree from an accredited institution, with a GPA of 3.0 or higher on a 4.0 scale.
+Applicants must possess a bachelor’s degree from a regionally accredited institution, with a GPA of 3.0 or higher on a 4.0 scale.
 Applicants are required to write a personal statement, upload a resume, and provide two letters of recommendation.
 Letters of recommendation may be submitted before or after submitting an application.
 Please note that an individual interview may be necessary.

 Background as a human services professional, advocate, researcher or policy maker is an advantage, but is not essential.
 Individuals with disabilities are encouraged to apply.